Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 Tanks are offensive armored vehicles with big guns.
 They move on tracks connecting the wheels, so they can go into places many trucks could not reach.

 Uniforms are the matching outfits worn by members of each service on formal occasions.
 (See the picture under "Armed Forces.")
-Historically, they were used in battle as well, to make it easy to identify comrades and enemies in close combat.
+Historically, they were used in battle as well.
+They made it easy to identify comrades and enemies in close combat.

-However, they also make troops easy targets for sharpshooters, so in battle soldiers are more likely to wear camouflage now.
+Uniforms also make troops easy targets for sharpshooters.
+So soldiers are more likely to wear camouflage in battle now.

-Camouflage is clothing or vehicle coverings that blend with surroundings to make it harder for the enemy to see (or aim at) troops or equipment.
+Camouflage is clothing or vehicle coverings that blend with surroundings.
+It makes it harder for the enemy to see (or aim at) troops or equipment.

 Helmets are hard head coverings to protect the head and often the neck.